16 Top-Rated Beaches in the Seychelles

 Whoever coined the term "paradise" must have visited the Seychelles.
-An area of unbeatable beauty boasting many of the world's best beaches, this utopian archipelago lies off the east coast of Africa in the Indian Ocean.
+An area of unbeatable beauty boasting many of the world's best beaches, this utopian archipelago consists of about 115 islands that lie off the east coast of Africa in the Indian Ocean.

-With 115 islands comprised of unspoiled, picture-perfect beaches, it can be hard to decide which to visit for a honeymoon, and what strand to choose for those traveling with kids.
+With so many unspoiled, picture-perfect beaches in the Seychelles, it can be hard to decide which of these to visit for a romantic couples vacation or honeymoon, and what beach to choose for a family-friendly vacation you'll dream about for years to come.

 1. Petite Anse, Mahé